 Current Partnering Projects

-The Collaborative REsearch on ACute Traumatic brain Injury in intensiVE care medicine in Europe (CREACTIVE) project is focused on conducting a prospective, longitudinal, non-randomised clinical study on TBI patients; It is one of two leading projects on TBI in Europe and one of the key projects in the field globally.
+Focused on conducting a prospective, longitudinal, non-randomised clinical study on Traumatic Brain Injury patients; It is one of two leading projects on TBI in Europe and one of the key projects in the field globally.

 Building a Personalized Virtual Brain with Neurodegenerative Disease to Guide Clinical Decisions